Effective for instructions in progress on, and new

-1.6 In tax matters, unless otherwise decided, I am authorised to enter into correspondence with the Inland Revenue Department and its advisers or counsel on behalf of the client.
-Copies of all major correspondence on behalf of or with the client will be sent to the instructing solicitor as the correspondence occurs or as soon thereafter as practicable or upon request, depending on the client’s preference.
+1.7 In tax matters, unless otherwise decided, I am authorised to enter into correspondence with the Inland Revenue Department and its advisers or counsel on behalf of the client.
+Copies of all major correspondence on behalf of or with the client will be sent to the instructing solicitor and client as the correspondence occurs, or as soon thereafter as practicable, or upon request, depending on the client’s preference.

-1.7 In all tax matters affecting a company, instructions will be treated as coming from that company and its shareholders and directors and the solicitor may recover my fee from all and any of them.
+1.8 In all tax matters affecting a company, instructions will be treated as coming from that company and its shareholders and directors and I or the solicitor, as the case may be, may recover my fee from all and any of them.

 2. CLIENT DUE DILIGENCE AND RETAINER REQUIRED

 2.1 Instructions will not be confirmed until I have been able to undertake suitable inquiries about the client in order to meet obligations under laws against money laundering, the financing of terrorism and suspicious financial transactions.
 If permitted by law I may, as a precondition to accepting instructions, seek and rely upon information from the instructing solicitor to fulfill my obligations.